rajatgupta24/website-2/src/content/docs/references/ides-and-editors/browser-terminal.md

 ## Managing workspace tasks

 If you have defined tasks in your `.gitpod.yml` you can view and access those tasks using the command [`gp tasks`](/docs/references/gitpod-cli#tasks).
 You can see all your running tasks with `gp tasks list` and attach a task with `gp tasks attach` to view its logs.
-Use `gp tasks` in combination with tools like [tmux](https://github.com/tmux/tmux/wiki), and [zellij](https://zellij.dev/) to achieve a highly customised experience.
+Use `gp tasks` in combination with tools like [tmux](https://github.com/tmux/tmux/wiki), and [Zellij](https://zellij.dev/) to achieve a highly customized experience.

 > **Note:** Layout configuration such as `openMode` (e.g. `split-right`) are not supported.